-The source documents were composed by subcommittees of the joint Policy and Positions Committee, which included people with relevant professional expertise, people with lived experience of disability, and people representing a diversity of perspectives.
+The source documents were composed by subcommittees of the joint Policy and Positions experience of disability, and people representing a diversity of perspectives.
 For the development of plain language summaries, the inclusion of people with relevant professional expertise, with relevant lived experience, and who represented a diversity of perspectives was also established as a priority.